 Hydraulic fracturing, or fracking, as it is commonly known, is a technology that has been in use for more than 60 years.
 Hydraulic fracturing is essential to producing oil and natural gas resources from tight rock and shale formations.
 Without it, oil and natural gas production cannot economically occur.

 Anadarko’s commitment to sustainable development is readily apparent in our innovative hydraulic fracturing operations, which are conducted with a commitment to stakeholder engagement and Health, Safety & Environment (HSE) excellence.
-In 2013, Anadarko participated in the drilling of more than 1,300 wells onshore in the U.S. – approximately 90 percent of which required hydraulic fracturing.
+In 2014, Anadarko participated in the drilling about 850 wells onshore in the U.S. – approximately 90 percent of which required hydraulic fracturing.

 Hydraulic fracturing involves the injection of fluid (generally consisting of water, sand and a proportionately small amount of additives) under pressure through multiple protective layers of steel pipe, cement and rock into a pre-determined oil or natural gas-bearing formation.
 The water and pressure open microscopic pathways, which are the width of a human hair and propped open by grains of sand.
 These pathways allow the natural gas or oil to flow through the wellbore to ultimately be produced at the surface.
 Hydraulic fracturing is generally applied to formations that are more than a mile below the surface (4,000 to 14,000 feet); whereas, potential sources of ground water typically reside much closer to the surface (between 100 and 500 feet).
 For a general demonstration of the hydraulic-fracturing process, please view this informational video at Energy From Shale.